 Imfinzi may also cause thyroid disorders, which may cause hair loss, too.

-In clinical studies, hair loss occurred in people receiving Imfinzi who were being treated for small cell lung cancer.
+In studies, hair loss occurred in people receiving Imfinzi treatment for small cell lung cancer.
 Hair loss was less common in people receiving Imfinzi alone than in those who received Imfinzi plus chemotherapy.

 What might help

 If you’re experiencing hair loss, your doctor may order tests to determine its cause.
 Hair loss could be due to a different health condition, such as a thyroid condition.

 Talk with your doctor if you have concerns about hair loss with Imfinzi treatment.
 They can provide more information about this side effect.

 While allergic reaction to Imfinzi wasn’t reported in studies of the medication, it can still happen.
 And keep in mind that drug-related rash is a side effect of Imfinzi.